-Second Semester

-Offered 1964-1965 and alternate years

-3 credits W, 7-10

-EM 205 ENGINEERING RELIABILITY Professor MIHALASKY A study of the fundamental concepts underlying modern reliability, with application to practical industrial problems.
-The course will treat statistical concepts, reliability through design, reliability through

-testing, analysis of reliability data, and the organization and management of a reliability program.

-Prerequisite: Bachelor's degree in science or engineering.

-3 hours per week First Semester

-Offered 1964-1965 and alternate years
+Second Semester Offered 1964-1965 and alternate years W, 6.30-9:30 EM 205 ENGINEERING RELIABILITY Professor MIHALASKY A study of the fundamental concepts underlying modern reliability, with application to practical industrial problems.
+The course will treat statistical concepts, reliability through design, reliability through testing, analysis of reliability data, and the organization and management of a reliability program.
+Prerequisite: Bachelor's degree in science or engineering.3 hours per week First Semester3 credits Offered 1964-1965 and alternate years3 credits Tu, 6:30-9:30 EM 212 PERSONNEL MANAGEMENT Professors GORDAN and BUSSE A survey of personnel management techniques including: job analysis, description and classification; recruitment; selection; training; wage policies; promotion and transfer; employment stabilization and representation; personnel research.

-3 credits Tu, 7-10

-EM 212 PERSONNEL MANAGEMENT

-Adjunct Professor Busse and Dr. Kiehl A survey of personnel management techniques including: job analysis, description and classification; recruitment; selection; training; wage policies; promotion and transfer; employment stabilization and representation; personnel research.
 Emphasis is placed upon the mechanics of the several techniques.
 Prerequisite: Bachelor's degree in science or engineering.

-3 hours per week First Semester

-Offered 1963-1964 and alternate years

-3 credits F, 7-10

-EM 213 PRODUCTION ENGINEERING Adjunct Professor DANCO The course is concerned with establishing and maintaining production.
+3 hours per week First Semester Offered 1965-1966 and alternate years F, 6:30-9:30 EM 213 PRODUCTION ENGINEERING Adjunct Professor DANCO The course is concerned with establishing and maintaining production.
 An analysis of the problems of engineering a product through the stages of process determination, machine tool analysis, economic appraisal of process selection and tool engineering.
 Prerequisite: Bachelor's degree in science or engineering.

-3 hours per week First Semester

-Offered 1964-1965 and alternate years

-3 credits M, 7-10

-EM 214 THE PLANNING AND CONTROL OF PRODUCTS

-AND PROCESSES Professor GOLDSTEIN A study of the principles and procedures used by job order, continuous and batch types of industries in forecasting, planning and controlling production goods.
+3 hours per week First Semester Offered 1964-1965 and alternate years M, 6:30-9:30 EM 214 THE PLANNING AND CONTROL OF PRODUCTS AND PROCESSES Professor GOLDSTEIN A study of the principles and procedures used by job order, continuous and batch types of industries in forecasting, planning and controlling production goods.
 Emphasis is placed on the organization of the control group and the development of control criteria.
 Among the topics discussed are: sales forecasting, product and process analysis including procurement, inventory management and control, tool control, routing, scheduling, dispatching.
 Also treated are control mechanisms and systems.
 Prerequisite: EM 110 or Undergraduate Industrial Management.

-3 hours per week

-First Semester

-3 credits

-Th, 7-10

-EM 215 DESIGN OF AN ENTERPRISE Dr. JAFFE Organization and management of enterprises from initial planning through production and distribution of manufactured products.
+3 hours per week First Semester Th, 6:30-9:30 EM 215 DESIGN OF AN ENTERPRISE Dr. JAFFE and Professor RIGASSIO Organization and management of enterprises from initial planning through production and distribution of manufactured products.
 Each student will prepare a study for an industry of his choice.
 Prerequisite: EM 201 or EM 110 and 111.

-3 hours per week First Semester 3 credits M, 7-10

-SEMINAR IN THE DESIGN OF AN ENTERPRISE Dr. JAFFE Each student will select an enterprise on the basis of the industry investigated in EM 215.
-The complete report of the design of the particular manufacturing enterprise will be prepared and reported in
+3 hours per week First Semester 3 credits M, 6:30-9:30 EM 216 SEMINAR IN THE DESIGN OF AN ENTERPRISE Dr. JAFFE and Professor RIGASSIO Each student will select an enterprise on the basis of the industry investigated in EM 215.
+The complete report of the design of the particular manufacturing enterprise will be prepared and reported in seminar.
 Prerequisite: EM 215.